scalar-labs/scalardb/docs/scalardb-server.md

 # ScalarDB Server configurations
 #

 # Port number of ScalarDB Server.
-60051 by default.
+The default is `60051`.
 scalar.db.server.port=60051

 # Prometheus exporter port.
-Use 8080 if this is not given.
 Prometheus exporter will not be started if a negative number is given.
+The default is `8080`.
 scalar.db.server.prometheus_exporter_port=8080

 # The maximum message size allowed to be received.
 If not specified, use the gRPC default value.